-Also known as barrier methods, these methods of contraception prevent pregnancy and STIs.
-They prevent pregnancy by capturing sperm and therefore preventing it from ever reaching an egg.
-They also have the very important added benefit of preventing the transmission of sexually transmitted infections (STIs) .
+Also known as barrier methods, they prevent pregnancy by capturing sperm and therefore prevent it from ever reaching an egg.
+They also have the very important added benefit of preventing the transmission of sexually transmitted infections (STIs).
 The two types of barrier methods are:

 Methods that only protect you from pregnancy

-Hormonal contraception prevents pregnancy by releasing hormones, similar to those produced in women’s ovaries, into the bloodstream.
+Hormonal methods: These methods prevent pregnancy by releasing hormones, similar to those produced in women’s ovaries, into the bloodstream.
 These hormones interrupt the process that might lead to an egg becoming fertilised by sperm.
-Types of hormonal contraception include:
+Types include:

-Non-hormonal methods prevent pregnancy by preventing the sperm and egg from meeting.
-Types of non-hormonal contraception that prevent pregnancy include:
+Non-hormonal methods: these methods prevent pregnancy by preventing the sperm and egg from meeting.
+Types include: